Audit Time in 20 Minutes: Uncover the $8K–$12K Monthly Leak for $68K–$96K Operators

 Total time: 20 minutes

-If your leak score is 30–60%: You have 8–15 hours weekly of recoverable capacity.
-That’s $4K–$8K monthly in founder time (at typical rates).
-Fix the top leak this week.
+You have 8–15 hours weekly of recoverable capacity—about $4K–$8K monthly in founder time at typical rates.
+Fix the single top leak this week.

-If your leak score is 60%+: You’re drowning.
-Your business isn’t constrained by strategy—it’s constrained by waste.
-Fix all 3 leaks within 30 days.
+You’re drowning.
+The business isn’t constrained by strategy—it’s constrained by waste.
+Fix all 3 leaks inside the next 30 days.

-If your leak score is <30%: You’re efficient.
-Run this quarterly to stay that way.
+You’re efficient.
+Run this quarterly to keep it that way.

-Ember’s leak score was 38.5%.
-She fixed it in 4 weeks.
-Recovered 11 hours weekly.
-Added $8K monthly.
+Ember’s Leak Score was 38.5%.
+She fixed it in 4 weeks, recovered 11 hours weekly, and added $8K monthly.
 The audit took 20 minutes.

 Your turn.
 Start timer.
 Go.